ripplr-io/ripplr-api/README.md

 docker-compose logs -f web # View logs for a specific service (e.g. web, db, redis) docker-compose stop # Stop the dameon services
 ```

+# Contributing
+This project and repository is no longer maitained

+# License
+Ripplr is released under the [MIT License](LICENSE.md).